privcount/privcount/DEPLOY.markdown

 Then run PrivCount in data collector mode.

-Use the commands under Tally Server First Run and Launch on Boot, but use sk rather than ts.
+Use the commands under Tally Server First Run and Launch on Boot, but use dc rather than ts.

 When a threshold of data collectors are alive, the tally server will start